rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ```
 curl -XDELETE http://localhost:4001/remove -d '{"id": "<node raft ID>"}'
 ```
 assuming `localhost` is the address of the cluster leader.
 If you do not do this the leader will continually attempt to communicate with that node.

-Removing a node does not change the number of nodes required to reach quorum, so you must add a new node to cluster as a replacement.
-To do so, simply follow the instructions for _Growing a cluster_.
+Note that the cluster must be functional -- there must still be an operational leader -- for this removal to be successful.
+If, after a node failure, a given cluster does not have a quorum of nodes still running, you must bring back the failed node.
+Any attempt to remove it will fail as there will be no leader to respond to the failure request

+## Examples
+_Quorum is defined as (N/2)+1 where N is the size of the cluster._

+### 2-node cluster
+Quorum of a 2-node cluster is 2.

+If 1 node fails, quorum can no longer reached.
+The failing node must be recovered, as the failed node cannot be removed, and a new node cannot be added to the cluster to takes its place.
+This is why you shouldn't run 2-node clusters, except for testing purposes.
+In general it doesn't make much sense to run clusters with even-number of nodes at all.

+If you remove a single node from a fully-functional 2-node cluster, quorum will be reduced to 1 since you will be left with a 1-node cluster.

+### 3-node cluster
+Quorum of a 3-node cluster is 2.

+If 1 node fails, the cluster can still reach quorum.
+Remove the failing node, or restart it.
+If you remove the node, quorum remains at 2.
+You should add a new node to get the cluster back to 3 nodes in size.
+If 2 nodes fail, the cluster will not be able to reach quorum.
+You must instead restart at least one of the nodes.

+If you remove a single node from a fully-functional 3-node cluster, quorum will be unchanged since you now have a 2-node cluster.

+### 4-node cluster
+Quorum of a 4-node cluster is 3.

+The situation is similar for a 3-node cluster, in the sense that it can only tolerate the failure of a single node.
+If you remove a single node from a fully-functional 4-node cluster, quorum will decrease to 2 you now have a 3-node cluster.

+### 5-node cluster
+Quorum of a 5-node cluster is 3.

+With a 5-node cluster, the cluster can tolerate the failure of 2 nodes.
+However if 3 nodes fail, at least one of those nodes must be restarted before you can make any change.
+If you remove a single node from a fully-functional 5-node cluster, quorum will be unchanged since you now have a 4-node cluster.